Jesus comes in triumph to Jerusalem

 Read the green text at end of page

 As Jesus rode down the hill, the crowd swelled in numbers.
 Jesus’ disciples had cushioned the seat on the donkey with their cloaks, a thick padding of fabric, but the people went a step further.
 They lay their cloaks down on the ground so that the donkey walked over them, and spread branches of trees beneath the animal’s hooves.
 The practice of waving palms and branches held high in a procession was an act of honour for a revered leader, a way of welcoming him and signalling to the people around that something important was happening.
 Many people in the crowd may have expected that Jesus was about to lead some sort of political coup.

 Read the red text at end of page

 Welcome/entry into Jerusalem

-The season of Passover attracted large crowds from all over the ancient world - as Mecca does today.
+The season of Passover attracted large crowds from all over the ancient world – as Mecca does today.
 On this particular day just before Passover, the road into Jerusalem was packed with pilgrims.
 Some of them knew about Jesus, some had never heard of him.
 But there was a holiday atmosphere.
 Hundreds of people?
 Thousands?
 Impossible to say.
 Most walked, but a number of them rode donkeys.
-It was a scene of organized confusion.
+It was a scene of organised confusion.